vivienk/proofloop/ARCHITECTURE.md

-# ProofLoop business-context and investigation-graph architecture
+# ProofLoop context and investigation-graph architecture

 ProofLoop is an autonomous what-to-do-next investigation engine.
 It does not stop at finding an anomaly or producing advice.
 It maintains a falsifiable investigation